butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ## Common Issue
 ### 4 Buttons on card didn't show
 #### Localization
 There was a Localization issue if you are not using English version of SD webui.
-This is fixed in the latest version of this extension. **But, Bilingual localization extension will not be supported.**
+This is fixed in the latest version of this extension. **Bilingual localization extension is supported by PR since v1.6.1.1.**

 #### Other case
 First of all, make sure you clicked "Refresh Civitai Helper" button.